abetusk/dev/projects/laser-spike/laser-spike.md

 * The laser diodes are 5mw and don't pose a significant risk to people eyesight.
-  Though people shouldn't stare directly into the laser diode, it's akin to staring straight into a flashligh...bad if done without looking away but no real danger of being blinded by accident.
+  Though people shouldn't stare directly into the laser diode, it's akin to staring straight into a flashlight...bad if done without looking away but no real danger of being blinded by accident.
 * Strain relief is a must for all components involved.
 Without it, wires coming out of the laser diodes would be pulled off and connections on the protoboard would weaken.
-* Making sure the proto-board is backed onto a more stable substrate, like the laser cut wood housing, prevents flexing from the proto-board, which helps mitigate breaks, weak joints and other failures from occuring.
+* Making sure the proto-board is backed onto a more stable substrate, like the laser cut wood housing, prevents flexing from the proto-board, which helps mitigate breaks, weak joints and other failures from occurring.
 * The LiPo battery has a fuse in line with it preventing more than 3A to be produced.
   A friend suggested I do this after setting many of my projects on fire.
 Since I've been using the fuse in line with the LiPo, I'm happy to report that I haven't had one wire explode or any of my jackets catch on fire.
-* Without putting the main driving electronics on a separate regulartor from the main power draw I've had the noise cause major problems, especially when there's communication or audio sensing involved.
+* Without putting the main driving electronics on a separate regulator from the main power draw I've had the noise cause major problems, especially when there's communication or audio sensing involved.
   In this project and others, I make sure to power the electronics components (the Nano,